-Networking with your Bulldog family can help you get ahead in life and career, but where do you even start?
+Networking with experienced UGA alumni can help you get ahead in life and career, but where do you even start?
 The UGA Mentor Program narrows down the world of possibilities to meaningful connections.
 Through the UGA Mentor Program, you can search for a mentor using a variety of search criteria including: industry, major, location and more.
-If you’re not sure where to start, there are guidelines, icebreakers and resources on this site to help you along the way.
+If you’re not sure where to start, there are guidelines, icebreakers, and resources on this site to help you along the way.

 Internships and Volunteering

 Interning and volunteering are both great ways to expand your network and build your resume!
 Since employers seek candidates with real knowledge of the workplace, it is highly recommended that you complete an internship during your time in school.
 If you are seeking a more flexible option, the UGA Career Center has an Intern for a Day program that allows students to job shadow for a day and develop new professional contacts.
 Offering to volunteer is also an excellent way to meet professionals and demonstrate your potential value as an employee.
 For more information, check out Career Center resources on finding an internship.

 Connect to Campus Resources